HOW TO GO FROM GIVING IT AWAY TO SELLING

 HOWEVER IT ALL STARTS WITH OWNING YOUR ZONE OF GENIUS

-Like every wonderfully weird person I - we - live in a constant stream of ideas.
+You probably live in the center of a constant stream of ideas.

 Before my morning coffee, the universe has provided me with at least three amazing ideas.
-When I talk to my clients I know - without a blink of my eye what they need to do to help them ease into a new reality.
+When I talk to my clients I know - without a blink of my eye what they need to do to make more money, create a bigger impact or get more clients.